kjean667/LocalWinAI/Doc/Architecture.md

 - **Domain** has no external project references.
 - **Application** references Domain only.
 It must not reference Infrastructure or WinUI.
 - **Infrastructure** references Domain and Application.
-It must not reference WinUI or Mcp.
+It must not reference WinUI, Mcp, or McpHost.
 - **LocalWinAI.Mcp** references Application and Domain only.
 It must not reference Infrastructure or App.
+- **LocalWinAI.McpHost** references Infrastructure, Mcp, Application, and Domain.
+It is the composition root for the MCP process.
 - **App** references Application, Infrastructure, and Mcp.
-It is the composition root.
+It is the composition root for the GUI process.
 - **Tests** references Application, Domain, and Mcp.
 It must not reference Infrastructure or App.

 ## Build and Test